a balloon carrying a smartphone.

 Google uses the IP address of your device to detect your location.
 So there may be several reasons why the location is wrong:

-1. Roughly speaking, the IP address of your device depends on where it’s connecting from.
+1. The IP address of your device depends on where it’s connecting from.
 However, the official address of the connection point (router, Wi-Fi router) may not match the exact location of where you are.

 2. If you’re connected via a VPN or proxy, Google will see the IP address of the VPN or proxy server.